-The Bathurst 12 Hour is Australia’s International Enduro – and the 2017 encounter at Mount Panorama is just a few weeks away.
+The Bathurst 12 Hour is Australia’s International Enduro – and the 2017 encounter at Mount Panorama gets under way on Thursday.

 The 2017 encounter is set to be the best yet, with an incredible field and some of best drivers from around the world going head to head across three great days on the mountain.

 Great grandstand tickets and camping options are still available – so if you didn’t already need convincing, here’s 12 reasons why you should absolutely get trackside for the 2017 race.

 No where else in Australia will you see such a diverse mix of machinery as at the Liqui-Moly Bathurst 12 Hour.
 More than 35 GT3 vehicles and 60 cars in total will be on track, cars like the Ferrari 488 GT3, McLaren 650S GT3 and Nissan GT-R NISMO GT3.
 And that’s just the start.
 In 2017 we’ll see the BMW M6 GT3 for the first time, the KTM X-Bow will join the fun and old favorites like the Daytona Coupe will be back.

 Sound has been a big talking point in motor sport lately, but there’s nothing to worry about the sounds you’ll hear at the Bathurst 12 Hour.
 From the low, bassy-thud of the AMG V8, to the bellow of the Audi V10s and the sonorous crescendo that is an Aston Martin V12: there’s plenty to love about the noises these beasts make.
 And they do it for 12 hours straight.